junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 Treatment:

 For both erysipelas and cellulitis, begin treatment as soon as possible.
-Use an antibiotic: penicillin tablets, 400,000 units, 4 times a day, in serious cases, injectable procaine penicillin, 800,000 units daily (see p.
-352).
+Use an antibiotic: penicillin tablets, 400,000 units, 4 times a day, in serious cases, injectable procaine penicillin, 800,000 units daily (see [page 352](#page-352)).
 Continue using the antibiotic for 2 days after all signs of infection are gone.
 Also use hot compresses,  and aspirin for pain.

 # [213](#page-213)